bagouryy/choco-mining/paper/paper.md

 ![Summary of constraints implemented with Choco-mining \label{fig:app}](app.svg)

 We propose a new CP library called **Choco-Mining** that is based on Choco-solver [@prud2022choco].
 The architecture of the library is illustrated in \autoref{fig:app}.
 As we can see, multiple constraints dedicated to different itemset mining are availabe ~~implemented~~ in Choco-Mining library.
-Each constraint takes as input a transactional database $D$ and a vector of Boolean variables $x$ used for representing itemsets, where $x[i]$ represents the presence/absence of the item $i$ in the searched itemset. ~~(i.e., $x[i] = 1$ means that item $i$ belongs to the searched itemset).~~ The following constraints are available in Choco-Mining:
+Each constraint takes as input a transactional database $D$ and a vector of Boolean variables $x$ used for representing itemsets, where $x[i]$ represents the presence/absence of the item $i$ in the searched itemset. ~~(i.e., $x[i] = 1$ means that item $i$ belongs to the searched itemset).~~ These constraints are then used to define the problem at hand in terms of constraint programming.
+For example, of readily available constraint solvingThe following constraints are available in Choco-Mining:

 - CoverSize[@SchausAG17]: Given an integer variable $f$, ensures that $f = freq(x)$.
 - CoverClosure[@SchausAG17]: Ensures that $x$ is closed w.r.t. the frequency, i.e. $\nexists ~y \supset x: freq(x) = freq(y)$.